Travel on Point(s)

 Say your monthly expenses are $5,000 and you have one credit card with a $5,000 credit limit.
 Each month, you put all your expenses on that card and pay it off in full.
 Your payment history is excellent because you never miss a payment.
 But your credit utilization is not very good at all because you are using 100% of your credit each month.
 In the eyes of a lender, you won't be able to meet an unexpected expense, such as a car repair, medical bill, etc., because you're using all of your credit every month.

 But say you open a second credit card that also has a $5,000 credit limit.
-If you continue to only spend $5,000 per month between your two cards, your credit utilization will go down to 50% ($5,000 out of $10,000).
-So now a lender sees you can withstand an unexpected expenses of up to $5,000.
+If you continue to only spend $5,000 per month between your two cards, your credit utilization will decrease to 50% ($5,000 out of $10,000).
+So now a lender sees you can manage unexpected expenses of up to $5,000.

 And what if you open a third credit card?
-And a fourth?
+Or a fourth?
 And you're still only spending $5,000 and making all your payments on time.
 Now, your credit score looks a lot better because you have a lower credit utilization.
+Lenders see that you can manage bigger unexpected expenses due to how much credit you have at your disposal.
+The way that credit card scores are calculated is a flawed system but this is how you work within their perameters.

 Therefore, if you open a new credit card but your expenses remain the same, lenders will now see you spending a smaller percentage of the credit that is available to you.

-Now that we’ve learned how credit scores work, we will discuss how to monitor your credit score and why it’s important to do so.
+Now that we learned how credit scores are calculated, let's look at how to monitor your credit score and why it’s important to do so.

-Since the first step to traveling on points is earning points and miles through credit card sign-up bonuses, we need good credit scores to open those new cards.
+Since the first step to traveling on points is earning points and miles through credit card welcome offer, we need good credit scores to open those new cards.
 Credit scores are the primary factor that banks, like other lenders, use in determining whether to grant us credit.
 That is why we must make sure our credit scores are healthy and our credit reports are accurate.

 Several resources are available to check and monitor your credit score for free.